Symptoms of Neck Pain

 Neck Pain is incredibly common and responds very well to osteopathic treatment.
 That is because neck and shoulder pains are often caused by poor sitting or standing posture which cause the spine to become stiff and immobile and for the muscles to become tight.

 You may also have noticed that your neck and shoulders feel tight and sore at the end of the day.
 The reason is your muscles are exhausted from trying to uphold your head in a less than ideal position but osteopathy and acupuncture can help with this.

 Causes of Neck pain

-Osteopathic treatment can help all these conditions, because we take a whole body approach to treatment and address all the issues contributing to the symptomatic area.
+Osteopathicare neck pain treatment can help all these conditions, because we take a whole body approach to treatment and address all the issues contributing to the symptomatic area.
 By treating the sore muscles and stiff joints we can make you feel considerably better quickly.
-We can then work on your posture and exercises to help you maintain those benefits and stop the problems from coming back.
+We can then work on your posture and exercises to help you maintain those benefits and stop the problems from reoccurring.

 - Counterstrain– The osteopath identifies an exact position of extreme lower back pain for the patient, slowly positions the patient to a position that provides extreme comfort and then slowly returns the patient to a more neutral position.